MicrosoftDocs/azure-devops-docs/docs/organizations/billing/billing-faq.md

 A: With user assignment-based billing, you only pay for the users you assign an access level.
 When you remove the users, charges stop.
 There's no longer an extra step of increase/decreasing the paid count.

 In assignment-based billing, all organizations begin with new users added from projects with Stakeholder access.
-So, we don't charge for new users who only need free Stakeholder access.
+We don't charge for new users who only need free Stakeholder access.
 If you want all new users to get Basic, change the [default access level](#q-how-can-new-users-get-basic-instead-of-stakeholder-when-added-to-a-project) for your organization to Basic.

 [Group rules](../accounts/assign-access-levels-and-extensions-by-group-membership.md) are a great way to automate access level assignment for your organization and under assignment-based billing, you'll find that assignment errors are no longer common.